RafaelOviedo/wordpress-podcast/README.md

 ```
 ![mamp](./exampleImages/mampExample.jpg)
 ```
-In the input that says 'MySql Port', should be the port number that phpMyAdmin will assing to it, like this:
+In the input that says 'MySql Port' in the previous image, should be the port number that phpMyAdmin will assing to it, like this:
 ```
 ![mamp](./exampleImages/phpMyAdminPort.jpeg)
 ```
-Now you have to go to 'MAMP' -> Preferences -> Server Here, you have to choose the parent folder where you cloned the repo, then press ok.
+Now you have to go to 'MAMP' -> Preferences -> Server Here, you have to choose the folder where you cloned the repo, then press ok.
 Something like this:
 ```